Greece in the Eurovision Song Contest 2005: At Eurovision

 The Eurovision Song Contest 2005 took place at the Palace of Sports in Kyiv, Ukraine and consisted of one semi-final on 19 May, and the final on 21 May 2005.
 As Greece had finished the Eurovision Song Contest 2004 in third place, its entry was pre-qualified for the final the following year.
-Greece was drawn to perform 19th on the night, following Croatia's Boris Novković and Lado with "Vukovi umiru sami" and preceding Russia's Natalia Podolskaya with "Nobody Hurt No One".
+Greece was drawn to perform 19th on the night, following 's "Vukovi umiru sami" by Boris Novković and Lado, and preceding 's "Nobody Hurt No One" by Natalia Podolskaya.
 Paparizou appeared confident on stage and her dancers prepared a show with carefully choreographed stage moves.
 She wore a short orange-yellow dress while the dancers wore tan colored clothing.
 The performance included Paparizou playing the lyra, a Greek musical instrument and the backing dancers forming the number 1 on stage.
 The final was hosted and commentated on Greek television by Alexandra Pascalidou, who also hosted the national final, while the spokesperson who revealed Greece's votes for other countries was Alexis Kostalas, an ERT Board member who had been the spokesperson since 1998.